djoos/EscapeWSSEAuthenticationBundle/README.md

 ### Specify a custom digest algorithm, default: base 64-encoded sha1 with 1 iteration

-!!!
-I strongly suggest to change the digest algorithm to a stronger one than the default one
+!!! please do change the digest algorithm to a stronger one than the default one !!!

 app/config/security.yml